-12 days of trauma may break the bank for most, says trauma chiefDecember 14th, 2012 in Health
+12 days of trauma may break the bank for most, says trauma chiefDecember 14, 2012 in Medicine & Health / Health

 Americans are reporting they plan to spend an average of $854 this year on holiday gifts, but that is pennies compared with the cost of an unplanned trip to the Emergency Department.

 "Drinking and fighting during the holidays are two primary factors that drive up encounters with Loyola's Trauma Center and the cost can be financially, physically and emotionally staggering," said Dr. Thomas Esposito, chief of the Division of Trauma, Surgical Critical Care and Burns in the Department of Surgery at Loyola University Medical Center.
 "The small cost of consuming several drinks or buying some bullets to load your gun can escalate into the astronomical price of an injury that could effectively cost you your life and your loved ones their life savings."

 Dr. Esposito tallied up the cost of some common holiday injuries he sees in the Loyola Trauma program to the tune of that popular holiday song.
 "On the 12 days of Christmas, or any time of the year, we'd like to see no money spent on injury care—but only on safe and fun things," said Esposito, who often is on-call during the holiday season.

 The representative cases which follow were chosen randomly from Loyola's trauma patient database and each dollar amount shown is the total for that number of cases with each type of injury.
 Those totals include the usual and customary charges for services and supplies such as drugs, hospital room and procedures, among others.

 Cost of Loyola's 12 Days of Holiday Trauma: